GAIN Tough Decisions Event

 Who Takes Care of the Bills?

 Every 67 seconds, someone is diagnosed with Alzheimer's, which accounts for 60 to 80 percent of all dementia cases.
 Additionally, one in three seniors will die with Alzheimer's or another form of dementia.
-With such a large portion of the population affected by mental health issues, many families are faced with a difficult journey as the disease progresses and alters the memory and judgement of the one they love.
+With such a large portion of the population affected by mental health issues, many families are faced with a difficult journey as the disease progresses and alters the memory and judgment of the one they love.
 With so many other things to take care of, financial obligations may be the last thing on your mind.

 But unfortunately, someone will need to pay bills, manage investments, and figure taxes.
 Often times a court will appoint someone to make financial decisions on their behalf, leaving a family member feeling overwhelmed with the task.